 Instructional Activities will host one group at a time.

 Activities spaces and equipment will be disinfected after each group visit.

 Fridays will include a special activity or entertainment program.

-No bus service will be offered at this time.
+No home pick-up/drop-off bus service will be offered in

 Extended Day Care

 Extended Day Care hours for mornings are 7:30-9am

 Extended Day Care hours for afternoons are 3:30-5pm.

 Campers will be assigned to different rooms/play locations based on their age with a limit of 12 campers per room.